This article advises on choosing a vitamin D, or calcium and vitamin D, product for vegetarian or vegan patients.

 Active ingredients

 Vitamin D products may contain colecalciferol (vitamin D3) or ergocalciferol (vitamin D2).
+There is some evidence that colecalciferol is more effective in treating vitamin D deficiency than ergocalciferol.
+Colecalciferol products are therefore preferred, where possible.

-Products originating from wool fat are unacceptable to vegans.
-They may be acceptable to vegetarians if the wool is from sheep that will not be slaughtered.
+Colecalciferol is synthetically produced using 7-dehydrocholesterol from lanolin (wool fat), or from lichen.
+Products originating from wool fat may be unacceptable to vegans.
+However, they may be acceptable to vegetarians if the wool is from sheep that will not be slaughtered.

 Excipients (inactive ingredients)